parth-pandey2030/scientist/README.md

 # Installation of tools used

 To install the neccessary libraries/tools used in this project, do the instructions below:
-- Just run the executable (`./installer`) followed by the "lib" or "tool" command, followed by the name of the library/tool.
+- Just run the executable (`./installer`) followed by the "lib" or "tool" command, followed by the name of the library/tool. \n
 Example: `./installer lib numpy`